-EXW 215 Physical Activity and Healthy Lifestyles.
-(1) fall and spring
+E EXW 215 Physical Activity and Healthy Lifestyles.
+(1)

 Applies principles of physical activity to personal fitness testing and program planning for people of all ages.
 Telecampus course.
-Not open to Exercise and Wellness majors or students with credit for EXW 325.
+Not open to Exercise and Wellness majors or to students who have credit for EXW 325.